A Growing Freedom!

 Sisterlocks by a Certified Consultant, or in a place of long term dissatisfaction.
 You

 may save a couple of dollars in the beginning, but what will you loose in the end?

 Will you have to cut off the copy cat locks and start over?
-Will you have to seek out
+Will you have to seek

-trying to catch up.
+rest are just trying to catch up.

 Offering Sisterlocks and Brotherlocks

 in their early stages, you should expect your consultant to troubleshoot your locks